frostbytn/prompteditor/README.md

 ## Usage

 Open `index.html` in a browser.
 No build step or server is required.

+Click the play button next to the token count to run your prompt through the included quantized Llama model.
+The first run downloads the model files, so it may take a moment.

 Feel free to customize the default template and styling.